w3c/wai-conformance-model-test/README.md

 - `npm run check` to check for TypeScript errors
 - `npm run build` to create a production build
 - `npm run preview` to preview the production build created by `npm run build`

+This repository includes components designed to allow implementing both "broken" and "fixed" versions side-by-side.

+To run the "fixed" version:

+- `npm run dev:fixed` to run the dev server
+- `npm run build:fixed` to run a build (previewable as before via `npm run preview`)

+Note that the default "broken" version has been the initial focus of development, so the "fixed" version is even more work-in-progress.

 ### Setting up a Development Environment using Docker